amsehili/genRSS/README.md

 The following command launches an HTTP server that serves the current directory

-    python -m SimpleHTTPServer
+    python3 -m http.server

 The server will be listening on port 8000 (default).
 You can also specify the port as an argument:

-    python -m SimpleHTTPServer 8080
+    python3 -m http.server 8080

-Go to a web browser and type: http://localhost:8080/ .
-You should get a web page listing of all elements in current directory .
+Go to a web browser and type: http://localhost:8080/.
+You should get a web page listing of all elements in current directory.

-Place the test media directory (contains fake media files) in the directory served by SimpleHTTPServer and refresh the web page.
+Place the test media directory (contains fake media files) in the directory served by Python HTTP Server and refresh the web page.
 You should now see and be able to browse the media folder.

 Now place genRSS.py into the same directory and try the following examples.